Cannady Ancestors

 • Flora Cannady was apparently enumerated twice in 1880: once as Flora Kannada, a 7 year old resident of the St. Joseph's Orphan Asylum in Jasper County, Indiana along with her sister Emma, and once again as Flora Canada, a 7 year old adopted daughter of Albert and Sarah Carpenter in Wayne Township, Allen County, Indiana.

-This researcher believes it likely that Frank Cannady, at age 14, and his brother George Cannady, at age 9, were residents of the St. Joseph Asylum for boys near Lafayette, Tippecanoe County, a companion institution to the facility for girls in Jasper County where the younger Cannady sisters were living.
-To date, the 1880 census enumeration for the St. Joseph Asylum for boys has not been located.
+This researcher believes it likely that both Frank Cannady, at age 14, and his brother George Cannady, at age 9, were residents of the St. Joseph Male Orphan Asylum and Institutional School in Fairfield Township, Tippecanoe County, Indiana, a companion institution to the facility for girls in Jasper County where the younger Cannady sisters were living.
+A George Cannady, age 11, was enumerated in that institution in 1880, but Frank was not identified in that enumeration.
+The search for Frank Cannady continues.

-Noble County, Indiana - Coming to Indiana around the same time as his brother Henry Cannady in the 1840s, James Cannady settled in Noble County, where he resided in 1850 with wife Tryphena Rich and their children Francis, Martha Jane, and Alonzo.
-By 1860, Tryphena was deceased and James was married to Nancy.
-Three additional children were in the household, William, Amelia, and Henry, for a total of six.
+Noble County, Indiana - Coming to Indiana around the same time as his brother Henry Cannady in the 1840s, James Cannady settled in Noble County, where he resided in 1850 with first wife Tryphena Rich and their children Francis Cannady, Martha Jane Cannady, and Alonzo Cannady.
+By 1860, Tryphena was deceased and James was married second to Nancy.
+Three additional children were in the household, William Cannady, Amelia Cannady, and Henry Cannady, for a total of six.
 Based on their ages in the 1860 census, this researcher presumes these six were the children of Tryphena Rich.
-Further, this researcher presumes that 6 year old Lincoln, enumerated with his father James in 1870, was the son of Nancy.
+Further, this researcher presumes that 6 year old Lincoln Cannady, enumerated with his father James in 1870, was the son of Nancy.

-Cass County, Michigan - Henry Cannady, his wife Caroline Bunn, brother James and in-laws Jeremiah and Sophia Bunn, relocated to Cass County, Michigan shortly after 1860.
-Charles, Emily, and Ann Eliza, siblings of Augustus, also married in Cass County.
+Cass County, Michigan - Henry Cannady, his wife Caroline Bunn, brother James Cannady and in-laws Jeremiah Bunn and wife Sophia, relocated to Cass County, Michigan shortly after 1860.
+Charles Cannady, Emily Cannady, and Ann Eliza Cannady, siblings of Augustus Cannady, also married in Cass County.
 After Henry's death in 1882, widow Caroline married Isaac Stewart.
-Caroline Stewart died in Allegan County in 1900.
+Caroline Bunn died in Allegan County in 1900.

-James Cannady was residing in Cass County, when he married Ann Cuddy on 31 January 1869.
+James Cannady was residing in Cass County, when he third married Ann Cuddy on 31 January 1869.
 She apparently was deceased by the 1870 census when James was enumerated with his children in Cassiopolis.
-James married for the fourth time in 1872 to Jane Parker, a widow, who was born in Glascow, Scotland.
-James Cannady and Jane Parker had two daughters - Vera, born about 1874, and Elva, born about 1875.
+James married for the fourth time in 1872 to Jane Parker, a widow, who was born in Glasgow, Scotland.
+James Cannady and Jane Parker had two daughters - Vera Cannady, born about 1874, and Elva Cannady, born about 1875.
 In total, James Cannady had nine children by three of his four wives.

 Cook County, Illinois - George Cannady, fourth child of Augustus Cannady and Mary Grosjean, was residing in Chicago by 1890, earning his living as a carpenter.
 He married Mary Ryder in 1892; they raised a family of six children.
+A daughter, Helen Adele Cannady, married Otis Edward Phillips, Sr., in Cook County, Illinois in 1914.
 Following Mary's institutionalization about 1919, George relocated to California, accompanied by three of his adult children.
+By 1923, Otis Edward Phillips, Sr., his wife Helen Adele Cannady, and his mother Lucy Elizabeth Bay Phillips, had also relocated to Los Angeles, California.